eclipse/adore/documentation/technical_reference_manual/system_and_development/build_system.md

 #### Docker images
 In general every module will produce at least a build docker image.
 If a module requires a runtime context or other contexts these will be generated as well.
-For example on the module libadore located at https://github.com/DLR-TS/ produces the following images:
+For example on the module [libadore](https://github.com/DLR-TS/libadore). produces the following images:

 ![Libadore Docker Images](images/libadore_docker_image_ls.jpg)

-In the case of libadore there is a docker context for build with will contain only the build artifacts, a test context which can be used to execute unit tests and the main context.
+In the case of libadore there is a docker context for build which contains only the build artifacts, a test context which can be used to execute unit tests and the main context.
 What docker images/contexts are produced with make build are dependent on the module needs.

 The internal file system layout for each module will be the same and follow the same pattern.
-All project files will be placed in /tmp/<module name>
+All project files will be placed in /tmp/<module name> within the docker context.

 In the case of project containing ROS packages the structure will be:
 `/tmp/<module name>/<module name>` where the first directory contains the docker